Teaching Research Publications Links

 - Biochronology of Triassic bivalve molluscs

 One of my main areas of research focuses on the patterns and causes of the end-Triassic mass extinction, one of the five largest throughout the history of life.
-Currently, this work is funded by a National Science Foundation EAR grant which supports field work and research training for SUNY Cortland undergraduate students on the well preserved faunas in Austria and Italy.
+Funded by National Science Foundation grants which supports field work and research training for SUNY Cortland undergraduate students on the well preserved faunas in Austria and Italy.
 This interdisciplinary research combines systematic paleontology and paleoecology of bivalved molluscs, with geochemical and paleoecological analyses.

 my on-going projects, funded in part by the Petroleum